crowl0gic/nut-server-cfg/README.md

 ### Create the "nut" user and group
 A group ("nut") and user ("nut") will need to be created for the service to run if you are bypassing the Debian / Ubuntu package and installing from scratch

-This command will create both according to the settings used by the offical .deb:
+This command will create both according to the settings used by the offical .deb package:
 ```
 sudo useradd -d /var/lib/nut -K UID_MIN=100 -K UID_MAX=199 -K GID_MIN=100 -K GID_MAX=199 -M -U -s /usr/sbin/nologin nut
 ```